rochelvi/notion-cli/README.md

 ## Dependencies

-- Python 3.x (mavbe you will need python3-venv to create isolated env)
+- Python 3.x (mavbe you will need python3-venv to create isolated env) and Python3-dev
 - [pyinstaller](https://pypi.org/project/pyinstaller/) and binutils (for building, installs automatically in isolated environment)

 ---